dmadison/Prismatik-iRacing/presets.md

 # iRacing Plugin Presets
 Here are some preset configurations for displaying various iRacing data.
+To use one, set the "preset" variable in the "User Settings" section to one of the available options.
+Any specified settings in the user config file will overwrite the preset's.

-For each preset, copy the respective config and paste it in your `cfg.ini` file.
-Any missing variables will use the plugin's default.
+You can make your own custom presets by saving your config file in the 'presets' folder.

-## Shift Light
+## Shift Light (ShiftLight)
 ```
 [iRacing]
 var: ShiftLight